Skip to article frontmatterSkip to article content

 This will open a new launcher window where you can select a Python kernel under the “Notebooks” heading for your project.
 You should see “Python 3” as in the screenshot above.
 Depending on the details of your system, you might see some additional buttons with different kernels.

-Selecting a kernel will open a Jupyter notebook instance and add an untitled file to the left sidebar navigator, which you can then rename to mysci.ipynb.
+Selecting a kernel will open a Jupyter Notebook instance and add an untitled file to the left sidebar navigator, which you can then rename to mysci.ipynb.

 Select “Python 3” to use the Python version you just installed in the pythia_foundations_env conda environment.